mook-as/kubecf-docs/content/en/docs/Tutorials/deploy-k3s.md

 $ helm install cf-operator ./cf-operator.tgz --namespace cf-operator --set "global.singleNamespace.name=kubecf"
 ```

 We will use a `nip.io` domain, for whose those aren't familiar, it's a free redirection service.
 Meaning that we can assign to kubecf an entire `*.domain` like `myip.nip.io` to make our deployment reachable from outside.
-If you aren't interested in the ingress option, just set `features.ingress.enabled` to `false` instead:
+If you aren't interested in the ingress option, just skip the instructions in the `features` block:

 ```bash
 cat <<EOF >> kubecf-config-values.yaml